Capstone-Projects-2023-Fall/project-garden-sensor-array/documentation/docs/requirements/use-case-descriptions.md

 6. User looks for trends to try and spot where the plant’s growth started to slow

-### Use Case #3: Learning to Garden
+### Use Case #3: Accessing Sensor Data in Person
+#### A user is watering their plants in their yard, and would like to know if they've recieved sufficient water without having to use another device.
+1. User waters plants
+2. User inspects the LED on the sensor array
+3. The LED shows either Green or Red, depending on the moisture level

+### Use Case #4: Monitoring Soil Moisture
 #### A user is new to gardening, and wants to know if their plants have been sufficiently watered.
 1. User navigates, and logs in, to the website
 2. User selects the “My Plants” tab to see the plants that they are monitoring
 3. User clicks on the specific plant that they want more information on
 4. The website displays the data that was logged by the local unit
 5. User is able to determine whether the soil moisture is low

-### Use Case #4: Accessing Sensor Data in Person
-#### A user is watering their plants in their yard, and would like to know if they've recieved sufficient water without having to use another device.
-1. User waters plants
-2. User inspects the LED on the sensor array
-3. The LED shows either Green or Red, depending on the moisture level

 ### Use Case #5: Monitoring Light levels